openlawteam/tribute-contracts/README.md

 The external world is essentially anything that interacts with the DAO.
 An example of that are RPC clients that are responsible for calling the Adapters public/external functions to pull/push data to the DAO Core Contracts and its Extensions.

-#### Adapters
+## Adapters and Extensions

+###Adapters

-Adapters are well-defined, tested and extensible smart contracts that are created with a unique purpose.
-One Adapter is responsible for performing one or a set of tasks in a given context.
-With this approach we can develop adapters targeting specific use-cases, and update the DAO configurations to use these new adapters.
+TributeDAO adapters make it easy to assemble a DAO like lego blocks.
+Adapters are well-defined, tested, and extensible smart contracts that are created with a unique purpose.
+Adapters make DAOs extensible, upgradeable, and also enable us to work together to build robust DAO tooling.
+They can be added to a TributeDAO via a DAO vote.

-When a new adapter is created, one needs to submit a Managing proposal to add the new adapter to the DAO.
-Once the proposal passes, the new adapter is added and becomes available for use.

-Each adapter needs to be configured with the [Access Flags](#access-control-layer) in order to access the [Core Contracts](#core-contracts), and/or [Extensions](#extensions).
-Otherwise the Adapter will not able to pull/push information to/from the DAO.

-Adapters implemented in the Tribute project:
+Adapters currently implemented in the Tribute DAO frameowkr are:

 - [Configuration](https://github.com/openlawteam/tribute-contracts/blob/master/docs/adapters/Configuration.md): manages storing and retrieving per-DAO settings required by shared adapters.
 - [Distribute](https://github.com/openlawteam/tribute-contracts/blob/master/docs/adapters/Distribute.md): allows the members to distribute funds to one or all members of the DAO.